-Uber, Facebook, Airbnb, Amazon — these are all successful companies with a platform business model.
-(You might also know it under names like “multi-sided platform”, or “marketplace”.)
-This isn’t a new business model, but Internet connections becoming increasingly ubiquitous (first in every home, then in every pocket) spurred a global-scale platform revolution.
+Platform businesses are among the most successful companies of the past few years (think Uber, Facebook, Airbnb, or Amazon).
+You might also have heard of this model as “multi-sided platform”, or “marketplace”.
+This isn’t a new business model, but as Internet connections becoming increasingly ubiquitous (first in every home, then in every pocket) spurred a global-scale platform revolution.

 “A platform is a business based on enabling value-creating interactions between external producers and consumers. (…) The platform’s overarching purpose: to consummate matches among users and facilitate the exchange of goods, services, or social currency, thereby enabling value creation for all participants.”Parker, G., Alstyne, M. V., & Choudary, S. P. (2017).
 Platform revolution: how networked markets are transforming the economy and how to make them work for you.
 New York: W.W.
 Norton & Company.

 To gain from these interactions, platforms position themselves in the middle between producers and consumers — but the presence of the platform there needs to be relevant.

 Introducing the platform’s core job

 In Platform Scale, Sangeet Paul Choudary proposes the notion of core interaction, which he defines as “a set of actions that producers and consumers on the platform perform repeatedly to gain value from the platform”.
 To assess the viability of a new platform business, we’ll now introduce a slight variation of that concept: the core job.
 Whereas the core interaction tends to be specific to the platform, the core job is only marginally related to it.
 The core job is the main exchange of benefits between the consumers and producers.